joaonakano/Splotify-1.0/readme.txt

 2. Wait for the terminal to finish the setup.
 3. Close the window after the installation.
 4. Run the main.py file.
+5. (IMPORTANT) If you're using an IDE like VSCode, open the project folder, aka "Splotify-main", on the editor then run the main.py file there.

 If you liked the early project, consider sending a feedback to us. =)